 | Futures target levels • Trade rooms • Real time teaching • Discord • Live streaming

 Fortunately or unfortunately, depending on how you look at it, there’s no shortage of cheap-looking stocks on the market.
 One particular sector rife with them is the retail sector.

 With the rise of e-commerce, the fall of big-box stores has come as no surprise.
-And with this fall comes the fall in retail stock prices; many trading at near single-digit numbers.
+And with this fall comes the fall in retail stock prices, with many trading near single-digit numbers.

-Just this past year alone, price plummet from $17 to $8.
-I’d suffice to say GameStop’s main business of selling physical video games has a short future once the major game console makers go solely digital.
-This is because PC went digital long ago, and it’s only a matter of time before consoles follow suit.
+This past year alone, the price plummeted from $17 to $8.
+I’d say GameStop’s main business of selling physical video games has a short future once the major game console makers go solely digital.
+This is because PCs went digital long ago, and it’s only a matter of time before consoles follow suit.

 In response to the changing market, GameStop is trying to adapt by selling electronics and collectibles.
-And rest assured, when you fast-forward ten years, the way the company makes money will be completely different from how it does now.
+And rest assured, when you fast-forward ten years, the way the company makes money will completely differ from how it does now.

 What does that mean to you?
-Well if you value the stock based on earning from a line of business that isn’t likely to be around in ten years, you might as well go buy that bottle of expensive shampoo.
+If you value the stock based on earnings from a line of business that isn’t likely to be around in ten years, you might as well buy that bottle of expensive shampoo.

-The bottom line here, the intrinsic value of any stock depends on the company’s future, not just it's present.
+The bottom line here is that the intrinsic value of any stock depends on the company’s future, not just its present.
 Don’t get trapped!
-Try our swing trade room free for 14 days.

-My one tip: all "value stocks" are not created equal.
-If the only reason you're buying a stock is because of low valuation, chances are you're making a mistake.
+All “value stocks” are not created equal.
+You’re probably making a mistake if you’re buying a stock only because of a low valuation.

 So it’s your job to find out why so you can capitalize on the true value stocks.
 You’re only as good as the stocks you trade.